Skank (album)

 Skank is the self-titled debut album by Brazilian rock band Skank.
-Released independently in 1992 with 3,000 copies, the album sold 1,200 in 45 days and drew the attention of Sony BMG, who re-released the album on its new Chaos label.
+Released independently in 1992 with 3,000 copies, the album sold 1,200 in 45 days and drew the attention of Sony Music, who re-released the album on its new Chaos label.
 The album sold approximately 250,000 copies.

 Skank had the hits "Tanto" (a Portuguese-language version of Bob Dylan's "I Want You"), "O Homem Que Sabia Demais", and "In(dig)nação".